CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 <img src="../../assets/install/miniforge_install_5.PNG"/>

 We will accept the default options, shown above, and click `Next`.
-Once installation is complete, you will see the following window indicating Miniconda was successfully installed:
+Once installation is complete, you will see the following window indicating Miniforge was successfully installed:

 <img src="../../assets/install/miniforge_install_6.PNG"/>

 Click `Finish` to close the window.

-## Step 2
+## Step 2 - Open Miniforge Prompt

-Now for the scary part!
-We are going to open a command prompt so that we can submit a series of commands to Miniforge.
+Next, open the Miniforge command prompt so you can run the installer commands.
 If you want to gain some familiarity with navigating with the prompt, you can watch this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9zMWXD-xoxc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Miniforge is a command prompt that we will use to install and run PINGMapper.
 On Windows, click the start button and scroll through your installed applications until you find `Miniforge Prompt`.

 <img src="../../assets/install/miniforge_run.png"/>